CIRCSE/LT4HALA/2026/EvaLatin.md

 **Dependency parsing**

-The dependency parsing task is based on the Universal Dependencies framework.
+The dependency parsing task is based on the [Universal Dependencies](https://universaldependencies.org) (UD) framework.
+No specific training data was released but participants are free to make use of any (kind of) resource they consider useful for the task, including the Latin treebanks already available in the UD collection.
+In this regard, one of the challenges of this task is to understand which treebank (or combination of treebanks) is the most suitable to deal with new test data.

+Test data will be distributed in the CoNLL-U format with gold tokenization, lemmatization, part-of-speech tagging and morphological annotation.

 **Named Entity Recognition**